Floyd Rose Tremolos for Left Hand Guitars: OEM Producers

 Status: Discontinued

 Takeuchi also made a left handed 7 string tremolo, the TRS-PRO7.
-This unit was available right up until when Takeuchi closed its doors in 2010.
-Like other Takeuchi tremolos at this time, the upper knife edge was straight.
-As with all Takeuchi products it had "Takeuchi" on the block and "Made in Japan" on a second line underneath.
+This unit remained available until the company closed in 2010.
+Consistent with other Takeuchi tremolos of the era, it featured a straight upper knife edge.
+As with all Takeuchi products, it had "Takeuchi" on the block and "Made in Japan" on a second line underneath.

 It was designated 700-S by Washburn.
 I am not aware of any 7-string Washburn guitars that were made left handed.

-For Ibanez it was called the LO-TRS7 and was used on the only left handed 7 string Ibanez has ever made, the 2000-2002 RG7420L.
+For Ibanez it was called the LO-TRS7.
+It was used on the only left-handed 7 string with a double-locking tremolo Ibanez has ever made: the 2000-2002 RG7420L.
 The Ibanez version has "Ibanez TRS LO-TRS TREM" stamped upside down on the baseplate with "Licensed Under Floyd Rose Pats." engraved on the tail.
 It is Ibanez part number: 2LT1UV35B.

 Ibanez's venture into proprietary tremolo systems, including the Edge Series, their Takeuchi clones, and ZR/ZPS systems is covered in Part 3 Floyd Rose Tremolos for Lefties: Proprietary Versions